-Number of Present Value of

-Years Credited Accumulated Payments During

-Service Benefit Last Fiscal Year

-Name Plan Name (#) (\$) (\$)

-George Gleason (1) Supplemental Executive

-Retirement Plan 35 years \$ 574,057 \$ -
+Name Plan Name Number of Years Credited Service (#) Present Value of Accumulated Benefit (\$) Payments During Last Fiscal Year (\$) George Gleason (1) Supplemental Executive Retirement Plan 35 years 574,057

 (1) Mr. Gleason is the only participant in the SERP, which was adopted for his benefit May 4, 2010.
 See the "Compensation Discussion and Analysis - Chairman and Chief Executive Officer Compensation" section of this proxy statement for additional information about the SERP.
 Also see Note 13 of the consolidated financial statements in the Company's Annual Report on Form 10-K for the year ended December 31, 2013.